 - Earn cash back on purchases you make online through a large number of online retailers, including Walmart, The Source, Michaels, Etsy, Old Navy, Best Buy, Reitman’s & more, simply by clicking through to each site via Rakuten Canada.

-What’s your favourite coupon app?
+What’s your favourite coupon app for Canadians?
 Please share it in the comments below.

 Related Reading